 1. It won’t solve financial problems on its own

-Takeaway: Consolidation can help pay off debt, but it will not eliminate the financial habits that got you into trouble in the first place, such as overspending or failing to set aside money for emergencies.
+Takeaway: Consolidation can help you pay debt off, but it will not eliminate the financial habits that got you into trouble in the first place, such as overspending or failing to set aside money for emergencies.
 You can prevent more debt from accumulating by laying the groundwork for better financial behavior.

 Some debt consolidation loans come with fees.
 These may include:

-Before taking out a debt consolidation loan, ask about any and all fees, including those for late payments and early repayment.
+Before taking out a debt consolidation loan, ask about any and all fees, including those for making late payments or paying your loan off early.

-Takeaway: Do you research carefully and read the fine print when considering debt consolidation plans to make sure that you understand the full cost of the loan you’re considering.
+Takeaway: Do you research and read the fine print carefully when considering debt consolidation loans to make sure you understand their full costs.

 3. You may pay a higher rate

-It’s possible that your debt consolidation loan could come at a higher rate than what you currently pay.
+Your debt consolidation loan could come at a higher rate than what you currently pay on your debts.
 This could happen for a variety of reasons, including your current credit score.

 “Consumers consolidating debt get an interest rate based on their credit rating.
 The more challenged the consumer, the higher the cost of credit,” says Michael Sullivan, personal financial consultant for Take Charge America, a nonprofit credit counseling and debt management agency.

 Additional reasons you might pay more in interest include the loan amount and the loan term.
-By extending your loan term, your monthly payment could be less, but you may end up paying more in interest in the long run.
+Extending your loan term could get you a lower monthly payment, but you may end up paying more in interest in the long run.